A Review of Bulletproof Coffee

 Having done my research there is a big divide between fans and haters of Bulletproof, upgraded, make-at-home Coffee.
 Some people just don’t get the putting butter and coconut oil in your coffee.

-Some ridicule the claims of more energy from drinking a cup of Bulletproof joe and others poo-poo the notion that the “Upgraded” coffee used to create the drink has less mycotoxins in than regular brand coffee.
+Some ridicule the claims of more energy from drinking a cup of Bulletproof joe and others poo-poo the notion that the “Upgraded” coffee used to create the drink has fewer mycotoxins in than regular brand coffee.

 What does “Upgraded” black coffee mean?

-Physician David Bach has observed that coffee producers are already good at removing mycotoxins from their product, and that there is “no evidence that supports the idea that mycotoxins make you sluggish.”
+Physician David Bach has observed that coffee producers are already good at removing mycotoxins from their product and that there is “no evidence that supports the idea that mycotoxins make you sluggish.”

 Upgraded Bulletproof Coffee is sourced from a high-elevation coffee estate in Guatemala, and its also from one single origin.
 High-quality Arabica beans are used,

 which in themselves are less likely to grow mould, but it is also produced using a special method (unique to Bulletproof) that minimises mycotoxin contamination.